AmazeeLabs/query_parameters_to_url/README.md

 * Allow disabling all path rewriting by un-checking checkbox.
 * Allow configuring which characters should be used for delimiting query parameters.
-Care should be taken, to only use characters that are valid in an URI path component (refer to [RFC 3986](https://tools.ietf.org/html/rfc3986#section-3.3) for details).
+Care should be taken, to only use characters that are valid in an URI path component, as well as making sure the characters don't normally appear in the URL, so that the decoding process is correct (refer to [RFC 3986](https://tools.ietf.org/html/rfc3986#section-3.3) for allowed characters details).
 * Allow setting a regular expression which is used to determine on which paths query parameter rewriting should occur.
 * Additional rewrite-enabled paths can be added by implementing **hook_query_parameters_to_url_rewrite_access()**.